Measuring Higgs Boson Self-couplings with $2\rightarrow 3$ VBS Processes: Amplitudes and Cross Sections

-For any $2\to3$ process, the amplitude of all Feynman diagrams with one propagator can be schematically written as \be \A_1 =\sum_{\text{diagrams}}i\frac{ M'_4\cdot M'_3}{q^2-m^2} \ee The intermediate particle of the propagator can be either a scalar or a vector boson, as illustrated in~\autoref{fig:one-prop} for $\phi^+\phi^-\to\phi^+\phi^-h$. $M'_4$ and $M_3'$ denote the amplitudes involving 4-point and 3-point vertices respectively, with Lorentz indices suppressed if the intermediate state is a vector boson.
+The intermediate particle of the propagator can be either a scalar or a vector boson, as illustrated in~\autoref{fig:one-prop} for $\phi^+\phi^-\to\phi^+\phi^-h$. $M'_4$ and $M_3'$ denote the amplitudes involving 4-point and 3-point vertices respectively, with Lorentz indices suppressed if the intermediate state is a vector boson.
 However, for the vector boson propagator, we need $\phi\phi\phi V$-like vertex, which does not exist in the SM and dim-6 operators we consider in this work ($\mathcal{O}_6$ and $\mathcal{O}_{\Phi_1}$)\footnote{We could have $\phi\phi\phi V$-like vertex, once we include more operators in SMEFT, e.g. $\mathcal{O}_{\Phi_2}$.
 The analysis will be similar and they have same behavior at high energy.}.
 Thus the propagator can only be a scalar.

 For SM-only diagrams, we have